Todd Bridges

-Todd Anthony Bridges (born January 6, 1965) is an American actor.
+Todd Anthony Bridges (born May 27, 1965) is an American actor.
 He portrayed Willis Jackson on the sitcom Diff'rent Strokes and had a recurring role as Monk on the sitcom Everybody Hates Chris.
-Bridges worked as a commentator on the television series TruTV Presents: World's Dumbest... from 2008 to 2013.
+Bridges worked as a commentator on the television series World's Dumbest... from 2008 to 2013.

 Early life

-Bridges was born on January 6, 1965, in San Francisco, California, the son of Betty Alice Pryor, an actress, director and manager, and James Bridges Sr., a talent agent.
-His brother Jimmy Bridges, sister Verda Bridges, and niece Brooke Bridges are also actors.
+Bridges was born on May 27, 1965, in San Francisco, California, the son of Betty Alice Pryor, an actress, director and manager, and James Bridges Sr., a talent agent.
+His brother Jimmy Bridges and sister Verda Bridges are also actors.

 Career

 Television

-Bridges appeared on The Waltons, Little House on the Prairie and the landmark miniseries Roots.
+Bridges appeared on The Waltons, Little House on the Prairie, "The Love Boat" Season 2 Episode 5, and the landmark miniseries Roots.
 He was a regular on the Barney Miller spinoff Fish.
-It was playing Willis Jackson on the long-running NBC sitcom Diff'rent Strokes that made him a household name, along with those of fellow co-stars Conrad Bain, Charlotte Rae, Dana Plato and Gary Coleman.
+It was playing Willis Jackson on the NBC/ABC sitcom Diff'rent Strokes that made him a household name, along with those of fellow co-stars Conrad Bain, Charlotte Rae, Dana Plato, and Gary Coleman.
 With Rae's death in 2018, Bridges became the last surviving original cast member.
-(Two actors who joined the regular cast later are still living : Mary Jo Catlett and Danny Cooksey.)

 Bridges appeared in the 2002 special Celebrity Boxing with friend Vanilla Ice, whom he defeated.
 In 2006, Bridges appeared as a contestant on a celebrity episode of Fear Factor but was eliminated after the first stunt.
 Also in 2006, he appeared as a contestant on the Fox reality show Skating with Celebrities but was eliminated in the second episode of the show because he was using roller skates instead of ice skates.
 In January 2007, he appeared as a member of the "mob" on the American version of the game show 1 vs. 100.
 He and his wife Dori Bridges appeared in the November 14, 2007 episode of the MyNetworkTV show Decision House titled "Burned Bridges."
-He also had a recurring role on the UPN/The CW sitcom Everybody Hates Chris.
+He also had a recurring role as Monk on the UPN/The CW sitcom Everybody Hates Chris.

 In March 2008, Bridges appeared on TruTV Presents: World's Dumbest..., on which he continues to appear as a frequent commentator.
 That October, he debuted as a contestant on Hulk Hogan's Celebrity Championship Wrestling on CMT as a member of Team Beefcake (coached by former wrestler Brutus "The Barber" Beefcake).
 Bridges' wrestling persona was the character Mr. Not So Perfect.
 In one episode, he defeated Tonya Harding with a lead pipe.
 The judges praised him for his athleticism and his cunning while defeating Harding.
 After reaching the finals along with Butterbean and Dustin Diamond, Bridges was defeated by Dennis Rodman.
 In 2015, Bridges was the host of a live game show titled Lovers or Losers: The Game Show at the Plaza Hotel & Casino in Las Vegas.
 In 2022, Bridges was announced as a HouseGuest competing in the third season of Celebrity Big Brother.